 Enzymes cannot be produced and nutrients cannot be utilised, which means that energy cannot be manufactured and stored in the body without magnesium.

 Magnesium deficiency is closely associated with obesity and related conditions.
-Type 2 diabetes is one such condition which is on the rise both in the developed and developing world.
+Type 2 diabetes is one such condition which is on the rise.
 It has been established that type 2 diabetes responds very well to magnesium supplementation.

 Magnesium is needed for production and uitilisation of insulin by the cells.
 “Low magnesium, widely recognised as a marker for diabetes, occurs in up to 40% of diabetic patients.
 Lack of magnesium increases the risk of cardivascular disease, eye symptoms, and nerve damage in diabetics, whereas supplementation can prevent them.
 Most importantly for diabetics, magnesium is a necessary cofactor in the production of energy from sugar stores in the muscles and liver.”
 (The Miracle of Magnesium, Carolyn Dean, M.D., N.D.).

 Magnesium deficiency also creates cellular resistance to insulin, since insulin opens the cells to glucose only in the presence of sufficient magnesium, so the cell does not receive glucose, and cannot produce energy.
 The glucose, in this case, accumulates in the blood causing irrevocable damage to the body organs, blood vessels, nerves and other systems.

 Since obesity is often interlinked with diabetes and pre-diabetic conditions, it is very important to ensure sufficient magnesium intake to address obesity and for management and prevention of diabetes.